-Peer Tutoring in Dey Hall is typically offered on Tuesday and Wednesday evenings.
+Peer Tutoring is currently available by appointment Sunday-Friday and for walk-in appointments in Dey Hall on Monday and Tuesday evenings.
 This program is coordinated by the UNC Learning Center, which is also a great resource for general advice about study strategies, time management, test anxiety, and other student academic concerns.

 The Society of Physics Students (SPS) offers tutoring on a limited basis.
 Consult one of the officers in the SPS office, Phillips 245.

 A list of graduate student private tutors is available from the Physics and Astronomy department office in Phillips 278.
-If you would like a copy of this list, please email Maggie Jensen, Graduate Affairs Coordinator.
+If you would like a copy of this list, please email Jacob Hurst, Academic Affairs Coordinator.

 GOAL problem-solving strategy – a useful way to remember how to approach challenging problems

 HyperPhysics – concept map with definitions and many useful hyperlinks

 Khan Academy – short lessons and exercises on many topics